 Eric was a camper and counselor at Quinebarge from 1980-87, having risen from the youngest boys cabin (Mohawk) through to counselor.
 He worked in the wood shop and on the waterfront as a swim teacher and boating instructor.
 As an adult, Eric founded and runs a climate change education and project development nonprofit that is helping preserve the Brazilian Amazon Rainforest.
 Some say Eric is trying to recreate Quinebarge as it was in 1983 and those people are not incorrect.
 However, the reality is Quinebarge is much as it was thirty years ago.
 Eric grew up in Cohasset, Mass. and lives in East Aurora, NY.
 Quinebarge is a family affair; Eric and Lesley, his wife, their two daughters and dog Elora are all Quinebargers.

 Paul ‘Arnie’ Wooten – Facilities Director

 Arnie has been with Quinebarge since 1979 and is the biggest reason the Quinebarge buildings and facilities look so great.
-A master of several trades, Arnie is a former cabin counselor, trips counselor and camp director (2001-2004) at Quinebarge but has maintained the facilities throughout his 38 seasons with us.
+A master of several trades, Arnie is a former cabin counselor, trips counselor and camp director (2001-2004) at Quinebarge but has maintained the facilities throughout his years with us.
 Nobody knows or cares for camp like Arnie, something that can be seen during any visit to Camp Quinebarge.
 His spare time is usually spent outside: sailing, hiking, skiing or fishing.
 Arnie grew up in Weymouth, Mass.